suicideSheep2/deploy2-/README.md

 ### work on cart side cuz / its color is gone and
 $###make the star permanent on small screen too
+Your Favourites gradient path is good btw change the font

 in 3000/cart the link is wrong remember

+###